s3joholl/s3joholl.github.io/_pages/about.md

 My areas of research include applied econometrics, health economics and social genomics.
 I'm particularly interested in how policy interventions can improve health, reduce inequalities and support human capital development.

-As part of my work in policy consulting at RWI, I am helping to evaluate the Hospital Future Act (Krankenhauszukunftsgesetz), a federal program aimed at improving the digitalization of German hospitals.
+As part of my work in policy consulting at RWI, I have written about hospital digitalization.
 I have also co-authored several Hospital and Nursing Home Rating Reports (in German), which provide an overview of the economic situation of hospitals and nursing homes in Germany.